chrisenz/Analog-Circuit-Design/README.md

 ```
 in the first cell of the notebook.

-Of course to run the notebook you need to have Quarto and Python installed on your computer.
+Of course to run the notebook you need to have Quarto, Python, Visual Studio code and ngspice installed on your computer with the same or similar [environment](Installation.md) I have on my computer.

 ## SC-Circuits

 In this directory you will find various notebooks related to the design of switched-capacitor (SC) circuits including amplifiers and filters.